XXHolic/nyx/README.md

 npm i @thynpm/nyx -g
 ```
 ## Use
-Find a direction and run nyx in command client
+Find a directory and run `nyx` in command client
 ```shell
 nyx
 ```